cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 Account avatar is an image file in IPFS.
 The hash of the image file is cyberlinked by a text file "avatar"'s hash by the current neuron.

-A message in a particular Twitter account's feed is a cyberlink between the text "tweet" and the IPFS hash of the message file. >>|
+Amperes message in a particular Twitter account's feed is a cyberlink between the text "tweet" and the IPFS hash of the message file. >>|

 ---